markets/awesome-ruby/README.md

 ## Debugging Tools

+* [pry-rails](https://github.com/rweng/pry-rails) - Avoid repeating yourself, use pry-rails instead of copying the initializer to every rails project.
+This is a small gem which causes rails console to open pry.
+It therefore depends on pry.
 * [Byebug](https://github.com/deivid-rodriguez/byebug) - A simple to use, feature rich debugger for Ruby 2.
 * [did_you_mean](https://github.com/yuki24/did_you_mean) - Adds class, method & attribute suggestions to error messages.
 * [Pry Byebug](https://github.com/deivid-rodriguez/pry-byebug) - Pry navigation commands via byebug.